MengelCode/youaregreat/README.md

 can be guaranteed, but it will most likely not cause any harm.

 ## Technical details
 The script needs Python 3.6 or above to run.
+It is a command line / terminal application.

 ## Cooperation / Collaboration
 You can contribute to the project if you feel like it.
 In this case, you agree that your contributions will become